Glonkyu/crossfi-testnet/setupnode/README.md

 ### **Monitoring**

-Regularly check the logs using `journalctl` to monitor the node’s operation and catch any issues early.
+Regularly check the logs using `journalctl -f -u crossfid` to monitor the node’s operation and catch any issues early.
 Keeping a close eye on your node activities and performance is crucial for maintaining a healthy validator status.